ProjectDonetsk/Donetsk/README.md

   <img src="/github/assets/donetskbanner.png?raw=true" />
 </p>

+## Note: Donetsk is in beta, the experience may not be exactly what you expected.
+Bugs and issues are to be expected

 # What is project Donetsk?
 Project Donetsk is an attempt to create a more open Modern Warfare 2019 with a server browser, GSC, and a modder friendly environment
 ---